To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Server Log File Audit Checklist

-Now that you know why server log file analysis is beneficial to your SEO efforts, let’s take a look at how you can go about making it part of your technical SEO audit.
+Now that you know why server log file analysis is beneficial to your SEO efforts, let’s look at how you can make it part of your technical search engine optimization audit.

 To download and access your log files, use the following: